-Any director elected to fill a vacancy resulting from an increase in the number of directors of such class shall hold office for the remaining term of that class.
+Any director of a class of directors elected to fill a vacancy resulting from an increase in the number of directors of such class shall hold office for the remaining term of that class.
 Any director elected to fill a vacancy not resulting from an increase in the number of directors shall have the same remaining term as that of his predecessor.
 A director retiring at a meeting shall retain office until the close or adjournment of the meeting.